berundis/Currency-Converter-FrontEnd-/README.md

 ### To Start the App
 * Make sure that the Rails BackEnd is running
-* Run the following comands in your terminal
+* Run the following commands in your terminal
 ```
 npm install
 npm start